 All of these questions are explored in this podcast, which also provides a brief overview of medieval romance literature, a genre popular in Western Europe from the twelfth to the sixteenth centuries.
 Hannah’s talk focuses on the similarities and differences between male and female rejections of love in medieval romance, not simply to argue that the necessity of love is treated and achieved differently for male and female characters, but to explore some of the subtle nuances that exist in representations of men and women’s reluctance to love, as well as some of the major and perhaps surprising similarities.
 Rejecting love can empower both men and women, but it can also lead to threats, bribery, and violence being inflicted upon both sexes – although this violence is focused disproportionately on women.
 Although Hannah’s lecture focuses mostly on attitudes resisting love in medieval romance literature, she also argues that these medieval texts still influence our thinking about the necessity of love and its portrayal in popular novels and films today.

-From snake women to Islamic mythology, the beginnings of sound film to the burning of Shakespeare’s globe, this year’s Late Summer Lectures explored the theme of ‘Beginnings and Endings’ in literature.
-Further podcasts will follow soon.
+From snake women to Islamic mythology, the beginnings of sound film to the burning of Shakespeare’s globe, Late Summer Lectures in 2018 explored the theme of ‘Beginnings and Endings’ in literature.